When determining child support guidelines in the State of Colorado, there are numerous factors taken into consideration.

 - The judge must first determine the child support amount set under the statutory guidelines at C.R.S.
 14-10-115.

-- This amount is based on the number of overnights each parent has with the child(ren) and the combined income of both parents.
+- This amount is based on the amount of time each parent spends with the child(ren) (usually by counting the number of overnights) and the combined income of both parents.

-- The judge will then factor other costs into the child support amount such as extraordinary medical costs, childcare costs, and insurance costs.
+- The judge can also factor other costs into the child support amount such as extraordinary medical costs, childcare costs, and insurance costs.

 But now for some details: